 - A commitment to examining resources, policies, systems, and structures that may unconsciously reinforce systems of racism

-- Improving the positioning of our career readiness/management resources and programs that can directly support and guide our students, including LUConnect and for Quinlan students - Loyola Mentors and A Voice at the Table.
+- Improving the positioning of our career readiness/management resources and programs that can directly support and guide our students

-- Deepening our partnership with LUC’s Student Diversity & Multi-Cultural Affairs office via affiliated student groups and mentorship programs
+- Deepening our partnership with LUC’s Center for Diversity & Inclusion

-- An annual assessment of the Office of Institutional Effectiveness’ (OIE) career outcomes survey data on the hiring of our diverse student populations, followed by action plans to improve LUC statistics.
+- Assessment of the Office of Institutional Effectiveness’ (OIE) career outcomes survey data on the hiring of our diverse student populations, followed by action plans to improve LUC statistics.
 This will require collaboration from OIE and may require self-reported data from students.